OpenFogStack/FBase/README.md

 - [x] Messaging data needs to be stored after each data related publish
 - [x] Add sender/receiver capabilities for missed messages
 - [x] Write and test logic that uses functionality
+- [ ] Add message history cleanup functionality (on receiver and sender side)

 ## Controlling FBase with Clients
  - [ ] Enable asymmetric encryption